r001/mullvad-dns/README.md

 # mullvad-dns
-Bash scripts to enable the GUI version of Mullvad Vpn to be used as a vpn layer in Qubes os.
+Bash scripts to enable the [GUI version of Mullvad Vpn](https://mullvad.net/en/help/install-mullvad-app-linux/) to be used as a vpn layer in [Qubes Os](https://www.qubes-os.org/).

 # Introduction
 The advantage to use Mullvad GUI over installing wireguard scripts is that it is much more flexible: you can easily change locations, enable and disable vpn using a nice GUI provided by [Mullvad](https:www.mullvad.net).
 The problem was until now, that dns just did not go through.
 Now it will.